djrobyay/djrobyay.github.io/_posts/2023-11-10-live-at-gambit.markdown

   - line: "But... that was fucking addictive!
 It’s a damn shame I had such a short time slot!
 I could have played for hours."
   - line: "Extra special thanks to Diesel, Hannah, Suwasit, and Tiffany for coming out and supporting me at my very first performance!
 It meant fucking everything to me."
 tracks:
-  - artist: Bird, Kelli Sae
+  - artist: Birdee, Kelli Sae
     title: Best There Ever Was
     number: 1
   - artist: DJ Laurel